Ernst Misselwitz

-Ernst Misselwitz (31 August 1909 –?) was an SS-Hauptscharführer who worked for the Gestapo (Secret State Police).
-He became head of the unit IV E of the RSHA -Reich Security Main Office of the Paris Gestapo.
-In 1952 he was found guilty of having tortured French resistance fighters.
-According to Serge Klarsfeld, French Intelligence employed Misselwitz after the war in helping them investigate wartime Nazi crimes and preparing court cases against wartime French collaborators.
+Ernst Misselwitz (31 August 1909 –?) was an SS-Hauptscharführer who became head of the unit IV E of the RSHA – Reich Security Main Office of the Gestapo (secret state police) in occupied Paris, France, during World War II.
+In 1952 he was found guilty of having tortured French Resistance fighters.
+According to Serge Klarsfeld, French Intelligence employed Misselwitz after the war in helping them investigate Nazi war crimes and preparing court cases against wartime French collaborators.

 Gestapo

 Ernst Misselwitz arrived in July 1942 rue des Saussaies at the Sicherheitsdienst (SD), the intelligence services of the SS.
-In January 1943, he joined the Befehlshaber der Sipo-SD (BdS) located at 84 avenue Foch.
+In January 1943, he joined the Befehlshaber der Sipo-SD (BdS) located at 84 Avenue Foch.
 The BdS included the Gestapo for which he was in charge of unit IV E of the RSHA, whose remit was French Communists and French Resistance.
 Karl Bömelburg was his boss as chief of unit IV.
 As a senior Sicherheitsdienst (SD) officer, he was given freedom of action and autonomy to hunt anyone thought to be anti-Nazi.
 He became a trusted agent of the SD and led numerous operations against the French Resistance.
 Misselwitz ran the interrogation and torture chamber in Paris Gestapo HQ.
 Before working in Paris, Misselwitz worked in Gestapo HQ in Lyon.

 On 3–4 July 1943 Jean Moulin was taken to the Gestapo headquarters in Paris where Misselwitz interrogated him along with Klaus Barbie.
 Jean Moulin officially died of his injuries on July 8, 1943.

 Gilberte Brossolette, the widow of the Resistance hero, Pierre Brossolette, testified to Misselwitz' war crimes.
 In February 1944, Pierre Brossolette was arrested in Rennes.
 On 16 March, Misselwitz made the trip to identify him as they met in Lyon while Misselwitz was on a mission.
 He ordered the transfer of Brossolette to avenue Foch on 19 March.
 Brossolette was interrogated and tortured by Misselwitz and also Robert Krekeller.
 On 21 March, Forest Yeo-Thomas, an agent of the Special Operations Executive was captured by the Gestapo at the Passy tube station.
 He was on a mission to rescue Brossolette from the Rennes prison and Misselwitz would interrogate him.
 Since Brossolette was afraid of talking and betraying his cause under further torture, he jumped out of a sixth-floor window to his death on 22 March.

-In May 1944, Jean Moulin 's sister went to the Gestapo office in Paris to ask for her brother's ashes.
+In May 1944, Jean Moulin's sister went to the Gestapo office in Paris to ask for her brother's ashes.
 Misselwitz dismissed her.